mauriciord/worktree/README.md

 ### Smart navigation

-The script remembers where you were when you created the worktree and opens Cursor at the same relative location in the new worktree.
+The script remembers where you were when you created the worktree and opens VS Code (or Cursor with `--cursor`) at the same relative location in the new worktree.

 ### Existing branch detection